Global Precious Metals Code V2

 - Communications should be restricted to sharing market views and levels of conviction, and should not disclose information about individual trading positions;

 - Flows should not be disclosed by exact prices relating to a single Client or flow.
-Volumes should be referred to in general terms, other than publically reported trading activity;
+Volumes should be referred to in general terms, other than publicly reported trading activity;

-- Option interest, not publically reported, should only be discussed in terms of broadly observed structures and thematic interest;
+- Option interest, not publicly reported, should only be discussed in terms of broadly observed structures and thematic interest;

 - References to the time of execution should be broad, except where this trading information is broadly observable;